GitOffMyFarm/Project-One-Recipe-Box/README.md

 # Project-One-Recipe-Box

 ## Task
 We have been tasked with creating an app that solves a real-world issue that a user can access via mobile as well as in a web-browser.
-Building of the app exercises knowledge and use of api’s, interactive and dynamic javascript and proper syntax ing html and css.
+Building of the app exercises knowledge and use of api’s, interactive and dynamic javascript and proper syntax in html and css.

 ## User Story